Code-Institute-Submissions/Pic-Phonics/README.md

 #### General
 The navigation bar is displayed as a fixed top element, and is located at the top of the page at all times for each section.
 The navigation links are easily accessible and contain the company logo text as a link to the homepage on the far left side of the navigation bar and three navigation links to right hand side with links 'Instructions', 'Play' and 'Exit'.
 The instructions link opens a pop up scrollable modal dialog box containing the instruction for how to play the game, the play link takes the user to the beginning of the game and the exit link opens an alert asking if they want to leave and includes a cancel and confirm button in the alert.
 If the user clicks cancel it will close the alert and if the user clicks yes to confirm, it directs the user back to the homepage.
 The footer is fixed at the bottom of the screen and contains copyright information displayed in the center of the footer.

 ### Homepage
+The homepage is designed with a full width height hero image of letter blocks with an opaque overlay, a callout that provides a brief introduction to the user about the purpose of the game and a large glowing button labeled 'Let's Play', that draws the attention of the user and once clicked starts the game by taking the user to the game section and displaying the first question.

-### Game Page
+### Game Section
+- The game section is a container that has a score container which is full width at the top which displays the user's score throughout the game.
+Undernath this there is a statement that declares which letter is being shown in the image directly below it.
+This image is located within a three column display with the first column empty, the second column containing the letter image in both upper and lower case and the third column holds the audio button ' Click to hear letter sound'.
+This button when pressed allows the user to hear audio of their letter sound spoken.
+- Underneath this, is the question container, which is a brief description in text, telling the user what is required to answer the question.
+- The answers container is displayed below this which contains 4 images.
+It is designed using four columns, one per image, each 50% width of the game container.
+On larger screens it will be displayed showing 2 images side by side on top and 2 images side by side on the bottom, a grid of four images.
+On smaller screens the images are displayed in a one column block formation one after the other.
+The answers were designed as radio buttons with the image, input and span text wrapped inside a label tag and using CSS the radioo button element was hidden.
+This allows the image to act as a radio button, when the image is clicked, the radio button element is also checked.
+- When a user selects an answer by clicking an image, the span text revealing the item in the image in text format, there is a brief timeout set and then the next question is displayed automatically.
+If the user selects the correct answer, they will receive an alert, and also a score of 1 will be added to the score box at the top of the game container.
+- If the user selects the incorrect answer, they will also receive an alert, however no score points will be added to the score container.
+Both alerts contain positive feedback messages encouraging the user to continue in the game.
+- At the final question, after the user selects an answer, a 'Submit' button is displayed at the end of the game container.
+This when clicked, will take the user directly to the results section of the website.

-### Results Page
+### Results Section
+- The results section has a background container that displays the same background image as the homepage, with a section header 'Result' displayed at the top of the page.
+Directly underneath this, there is a brief statement telling the user the overall result they scored, in percentage format from the game.
+This statement is 'You have scored 70% in the
+Pic Phonics Initial Sounds Game'
+- Below this is a form container that has a sub-heading stating that the user can fill in their details if they wish to generate a certificate for their game results.
+This form has two input fields: 'First Name' and 'Last Name' and a 'Get Certificate' submit button.
+This button is only functional if the user completes both input fields, otherwsie they will be prompted to complete each field in order to generate the certificate.
+If they input fields are filled in correctly then the 'Get Certificate' button when pressed will take the user directly to the certificate page, which will open in a blank tab for user convenience.
+This certificate is populated with the user input name and the score they received.
+- Also include in the results section at the bottom of the section, is a 2 button grid that contains a 'Exit Game' button and a 'Restart Game' button.
+The 'Exit Game' button, if selected will create a pop up alert asking the user if they wish to leave the game.
+The user has a choice to cancel the request by selecting the cancel button on the alert, or the choice to confirm the request by selecting the 'yes' button on the alert.
+Upon confirmation to leave the game, the user will be taken directly back to the homepage.
+The 'Restart Game' button, if selected will automatically reset the game container, which will clear the previous score and begin the game again by displaying game container and the first question in the game.

 ### Certificate
+The certificate is a separate html file created and designed to display as a certificate specifically for the game.
+It is populated using Javascript local storage to store the user input values in the form container in the results section and also obtain the user score results.
+The input values are stored using local storage and a separate Javascript file was created to get these items and display them in the certifcate html.
+The certificate is a personalised addition to the game which will show the users name and their individual score each time they want to generate a certificate for their result.
+The certificate is optional for users and is only displayed if the user decides they wish to complete the form in the results container and after they have selected the 'Get Certificate' button underneath the form inputs.

 ## Features Left to Implement